 Their Learn section has been at the core of this performance, helping people make sense of the financial markets, trading, and so many other terms and expertise that can sometimes feel extremely obscure to a lot of people.

-As mentioned in a RightMetric business case: “The Personal Finance 101 area in the Learn section proves to be an invaluable source of financial information and attracts 46% of all inbound search visits.”
+As mentioned in a RightMetric business case (PDF): “The Personal Finance 101 area in the Learn section proves to be an invaluable source of financial information and attracts 46% of all inbound search visits.”

 What is the Personal Finance 101 section?
 It is an evergreen collection of content that attracts and offers value to visitors.
 This in turn positions the brand as a powerful provider of information to investors and consumers, which is key in driving future revenue for the company.